 Figure 1 Map of the water quality sampling sites.
-Active sites (those sampled in 2017) are denoted in green while inactive sites (those not sampled since 2005 or earlier are denoted in red.
+Active sites (those sampled in 2018) are denoted in green while inactive sites are denoted in red.

-Stations sampled in 2017 are described below:
+Stations sampled in 2018 are described below:

 NASH-A: Barker's Point (DELG Station 10535)